Turquoise Brooch with Pate de Verre Flowers

 Gordon & Pamfiloff, p.70; see #27 on "Haskell Unsigned Clips & Pins" page on Gordon website

 This turquoise brooch has pate de verre flowers mounted on a base of two large, textured, silver-tone lily leaves.
 Additional silver-tone beads and textured elements embellish the intricate design.
 The closure is a simple C-clasp.
 The design is by Frank Hess, and the materials and construction are Haskell all the way.
 This beautiful jewel is from my personal collection.
 Scroll down to see a lovely bracelet by the same maker to wear with this piece.

-Vintage Bracelets, 1940s Jewelry, Vintage Miriam Haskell JewelryThis turquoise bead bracelet is a familiar style made by Miriam Haskell.
-This one has tiny glass beads and diamanté wrapped around a narrow, gold-tone hinged frame that closes with a concealed clasp and safety chain.
+- Vintage Bracelets, 1940s Jewelry, Vintage Miriam Haskell JewelryThis turquoise bead bracelet is a familiar style made by Miriam Haskell.
+This one has tiny glass beads and diamantés wrapped around a narrow, gold-tone hinged frame that closes with a concealed clasp and safety chain.
 The color is more green than other turquoise pieces by this company.
-A classy and classic piece that’s perfect for those who look best in warm colors.
+A classy and classic piece that’s perfect for those who like to wear warm colors.
 Just add faux or real diamond studs, and you’re good to go.
 This bracelet was made for a slim wrist.
 Please note the bracelet length (6 1/2") and check your wrist size before purchasing this piece.
-Scroll down to see the perfect Haskell brooch to wear with this jewel.USD$295.00
+Scroll down to see the perfect Haskell brooch to wear with this jewel.USD$345.00